-Remember that without proper woodrat control these critters may threaten humans by spreading diseases; it may damage your products and may spoil the food.
+Remember that without proper woodrat control, these critters may threaten humans by spreading diseases; they may damage your products and spoil the food.

 Here are the steps that you can take to deal with the situation and incorporate woodrat control:

-1. You can place traps for woodrats on your property to ensure that they are not damaged by these rodents.
+You can place traps for woodrats on your property to ensure that these rodents do not damage them.